beckham-lab/opentrons/README.md

 To do:
+- Update amounts of reagents
-Swap out custom labware paths
+- Swap out custom labware paths

 #custom_labware_file_path = 'path/to/your/custom_labware.json'